🔥 Authentic Andhra Natkodi Chicken Fry - Kadai and Pressure Cooker Styles

 - Heat oil in a heavy-bottomed kadai.

-- Add dry red chillies, curry leaves, and fennel seeds.
+- Add dry red chilies, curry leaves, and fennel seeds.
 Let them splutter.

 - Toss in the chopped onions and sauté till golden brown.